For Programs

 Answer offers extensive information on high-quality sexuality education for young people.
 It also provides resources and training opportunities for the adults who teach sexual health programs.
 Based at Rutgers University, Answer is a go-to resource for health educators and program providers across the country.
 It provides effective materials and highly accurate information.

-Centers for Disease Control (CDC) features national statistics, research and resources, including the Youth Risk Behavior Survey (YRBS) report on Sexual Risk Behaviors (youth, grades 9-12).
-Their National Center for Health Statistics (NCHS) prepares an annual birth report with final and extensive national and state data, including teen birth data.
+Centers for Disease Control (CDC) features national statistics, research and resources, including the Youth Risk Behavior Survey (YRBS) conducted with youth, grades 9-12.
+Their National Center for Health Statistics (NCHS) prepares an annual birth report with comprehensive national and state data, including teen births.

 Healthy Teen Network provides resource materials and training on a wide range of topics — from planning effective prevention programs and working with teen males to emergency contraception and programs that support teen parents.
-Their Learning Center outlines the range of training opportunities provided.
-Their free e-learning material includes The Teacher’s Guide to Sex Ed, an 8-unit online training that reviews the basics of teaching sexuality education to young people.
+Their Learning Center offers a range of training opportunities.

 HHS/Administration for Children & Families (ACF) supervises the federally funded State and Tribal Personal Responsibility Education Program (PREP) grants and the Personal Responsibility Education Innovative Strategies (PREIS) grants.
 Resources that address runaway youth, homeless youth, and human trafficking can be found here.

-HHS/Office of Population Affairs provides resources on teen pregnancy prevention, adolescent development, and optimal health.
-Click here for information about Teen Pregnancy Prevention grants and programs.
+HHS/Office of Population Affairs provides resources on teen pregnancy prevention, adolescent development, and optimal health, check: Teen Pregnancy Prevention Programs.
 Click here for a downloadable copy of their Youth Listening Session Toolkit.

 Kids Health provides a Teacher/Health Educator section with trusted information about health, behavior and development from birth through the teen years.
 The site also has sections for kids, teens and parents.